 Read More – The 50 Best Indian Love Songs Ever

-The band Local Train has performed in ace music festivals like NH7 Weekenders and VH1 Supersonic and OnePlus Music Festival featuring Dua Lipa and Katy Perry,they also perform in lot of college fests , so all college mates out there cross your fingers to witness them at least once.
+The band Local Train has performed in ace music festivals like NH7 Weekenders and VH1 Supersonic and OnePlus Music Festival featuring Dua Lipa and Katy Perry, they also perform in a lot of college fests, so all college mates out there cross your fingers to witness them at least once.

 3. Bandeh – Indian Ocean

-The haunting yet soulful music featured in the end of the movie ”Black Friday” by the Indian Ocean is a chilling reminder of the hollowness of sectarian and communal dissonance.
+The haunting yet soulful music featured at the end of the movie ”Black Friday” by the Indian Ocean is a chilling reminder of the hollowness of sectarian and communal dissonance.

 The lyrics : “Arre ruk ja re bande, arre tham ja re bande . . . arre mandir ye chup hai, arre masjid ye gumsum. . . kise kaafir kahega, kise kaayar kahega, teri kab tak chalegi ho”,tells us to stop the havoc he has created over centuries making religion and caste their shield and slaughtering humanity.

 The meaning of the song is quite open and speaks about the attacks on humanity, mainly terrorist attacks… Since 1993, India has seen a lot of such Bomb Blasts, The song is not just for the attacks on India, but for all the attacks that happen worldwide, on Pakistan, on Afghanistan, on Iraq, Srilanka, Beirut, or anywhere…